JMWhitworth/Tensorflow-Email-Classifier-ERIC/README.md

 print(Eric.predict(["testemail@testingemails.com"])[0])
 ```

 On first run you must set training to True and pass valid CSV data for the training.
 The pre-included data was gathered via simple webscraping, and is not individually owned by me.
+If your contact info is on there and you would like it removed please notify me and I'll remove it immediately.

 CSV format:
 ```